Skip to main content

 Firsthand information gathering

-- Journalism: Interviewing sources by phone or in person is the best way to gather information.
-While the details of interviewing will be covered in the next section, a good initial goal is to cover the 5 Ws + H with each person you interview.
+• Journalism: Interviewing sources by phone or in person is the one of the best ways to gather accurate information efficiently.
+While the details of interviewing will be covered in the next section, a good initial goal is to cover the 5 Ws + H (who, what, when, where, why, and how) with each person you interview.
 That way, you can double source facts and add nuance to your report.
 Attendance at events is a particularly common way to gather information.
 Journalists separate news events into two main categories, breaking news and planned events.
-News organizations are made aware of breaking news events by tracking social media constantly for information on their geographical region or key topics of interest, by listening to law enforcement scanner traffic, by cultivating community relationships so citizens feel welcome to share breaking news tips, and by posting breaking news contact information on the organization's website and social channels.
-Another type of in-person opportunity to gather news is the planned event.
-Commonly called press conferences or news conferences, these are opportunities for governments, law enforcement agencies, businesses, organized community groups, etc. to provide news professionals with information they feel they want or need to make public.
+News organizations are made aware of breaking news events by tracking social media constantly, by listening to law enforcement scanner traffic, by cultivating community relationships, and by posting breaking news contact information on the organization's website and social channels.
+At planned events, commonly called press conferences or news conferences, representatives from government, law enforcement, the business community, community groups, etc. provide the news media with information that they want or need to make public.
 When covering planned events, the job of the journalist is to act as more than mere stenographer repeating what the official sources say.
 Instead, journalists should take what they learn at planned events and examine if there is more to the story.

 Documents and data

-Data for use in news stories, advertising and PR strategies also comes from primary and secondary sources.
-Although different branches of the mass media field have different uses for data, we are generally talking about large amounts of information organized and available either online or as downloadable files.
-This section is not divided according to Journalism, Advertising, and PR, but key points are made for different branches where relevant.
+Data for use in news stories, advertising, and public relations strategies also comes from primary and secondary sources.
+Although different branches of the mass communication field have different uses for data, we are generally talking about large amounts of information organized and available for either online viewing or as downloadable files.
+This section is not divided according to Journalism, Advertising, and public relations, but key points are made for different areas of the industry where relevant.

-One thing is almost a guarantee for future media writers: They will have to be data literate and at the very least able to understand audience tracking data for the media products they contribute to and for the audiences they target.
+One thing is almost a guarantee for future media writers: They will have to be data literate and at the very least able to understand audience tracking data in order to function as a professional in the field.

 If you were to download census data from the U.S. government, you would be accessing the data from the source.
 This is by definition primary data.

-Large amounts of information collected with a purpose in an organized manner received from the individual, group, or institution that collected it would be considered primary data.
+Large amounts of information collected from individuals or organizations for governmental, scientific, industrial, marketing, or other purposes is considered primary data.
 Collections of primary data are usually stored in databases, which might be directly accessible online, downloadable as database files or as spreadsheets, or at times made available in text-based files such as PDFs.

 Secondary data collections are those that have been manipulated in some way.
 In this case, "manipulated" does not mean anything nefarious.
 It indicates that the data have already undergone some analysis.
 A good example of a secondary data source might come from a non-profit organization or nongovernmental organization that collects data about a topic from multiple sources and then draws comparisons of their own while still making large amounts of data available to the public, e.g. data about unhoused people in multiple cities might be kept by city and/or state governments, depending on the region.
 When nonprofit organizations organize and compare these data sets while making new spreadsheets and/or other data files available to the public, they are providing secondary data.